CMUSchoolOfArt/60-120/2026/assignments/unit_2/readme.md

 * **Create** a new OpenProcessing sketch using `createCanvas(windowWidth, windowHeight)`
 * **Write** code that:
 	* Draws your motif(s)
-	* Repeats them using nested loops
+	* Repeats them using nested loops, with occasional variation
 	* Varies at least three meaningful parameters (not just position jitter)
 * Upload your sketch to the correct OpenProcessing collection, [**2.7.E.
 Pattern Generator**](https://openprocessing.org/class/104705/#/c/105115)
 * **Post** a screenshot in the Discord channel `#2-7-pattern`